We all want to have freedom and the feeling that life is getting better all the time.

-We desire to live life to the fullest however it is easy for our desires to hit hurdles or roadblocks based on the choices and decisions we make every day.
+We desire to live life to the fullest, however it’s easy for our desires to hit hurdles or roadblocks based on the choices and decisions we make every day.

 The interesting thing is sometimes we may not even be aware of how our behaviours, through the choices and decisions we make, dictate the reality we create and what we experience each day.

 I knew that if I wanted to have success in business, I had to get over my shyness and develop a new level of self-confidence.
-I found the right mentors and teachers and I did what I needed to so that I could be comfortable in front of a group.
+I found the right mentors and teachers and I did what I needed to so I could be comfortable in front of a group.
 Although it took time to overcome my shyness, I stuck with it and stayed committed.

 - Blaming others.
-It is so easy to pass the buck when things are not going the way we want it to.
-When we start to accept that almost everything we want in life is within our control, blaming others for our lack of results should not even be a consideration.
+It’s easy to pass the buck when things aren’t going the way we want it to.
+When we accept almost everything we want in life is within our control, blaming others for our lack of results should not even be a consideration.
 As the saying goes, “If it is to be, it is up to me.”

 - Not being grateful.
-Being in a state of gratitude immediately makes us appreciate all the good we do have in our life.
-If you’re reading this, chances are very high that you have a lot of good things happening in your life.
+Being in a state of gratitude immediately makes us appreciate all the good we have in our life.
+If you’re reading this, chances are high you have a lot of good things happening in your life.
 One of my mentors once said, ”The more we are grateful for, the more we will be given to be grateful for.”

 - Getting stressed about things that are not important.
 Rather than getting caught up in things that are not important, it will serve us greatly if we’re able to let go of them and focus on what really matters to us.
 Having clear visions, goals and having an overall purpose in life will help us recognise what’s important and what’s not.
 Some things are just not worth getting stressed about.